scottjacksonx/hu/README.md

 - what the weather's like,
 - the currently-playing track in iTunes,
 - which application is currently active (i.e. front-most),
+- the name of the wireless network you're currently connected to,
 - recently played tracks on Last.fm,
 - currently opened tabs in Safari.